 Driven by a huge demand for durable goods during World War II and immediately thereafter, Baltimore's economy prospered in the 1950s.
 About one-third of all employees in the City worked in manufacturing.
 Good wages enabled most Baltimore workers to support an entire family on the salary of a single wage earner.
-In the next half century, blue collar manufacturing jobs were replaced by white collar service jobs.
+In the next half century, blue collar manufacturing jobs were replaced by white collar service jobs, as chart X.12 indicates.

 Unlike other industrial cities, Baltimore's manufacturing base was not dominated by a single industry - as was Pittsburgh with steel or Detroit with automobiles.

-A booming service sector, including health care, technology,

-higher education, legal and accounting services, has enabled the City of Baltimore to remain the dominant economic center of the region.
-In 2000, the vast majority of City residents worked in services or related jobs sectors such as finance, insurance, real estate and information.
+A booming service sector, including health care, technology, higher education, legal and accounting services, has enabled the City of Baltimore to remain the dominant economic center of the region.
+In 2000, the vast majority of City residents worked in services or related jobs sectors such as finance, insurance, real estate and information, as indicated in chart X.13.
 Among the biggest growth sectors for service jobs are health care, educational services, and accounting.